Vyral/base-template/_posts/2018-10-30-answering-a-few-common-home-inspections-questions.md

 {% include youtube.html %}

-Expert home inspector Dan Sladek recently met up with us for a Q&A session about the inspection process, and we’ll be sharing highlights of that discussion with you today.
+<p style="text-align: center;"><em>Expert home inspector Dan Sladek recently met up with us for a Q&A session about the inspection process, and we’ll be sharing highlights of that discussion with you today.</em></p>

 A lot of buyers and sellers have no idea what to expect from the home inspection process.
 So to help clear up some of this confusion, I recently met with Dan Sladek of Perfection Home Inspection for some insight on the subject.&nbsp;